Data-driven deep learning algorithms for time-varying infection rates of COVID-19 and mitigation measures: Results

 The mitigation measures described in Section \ref{cons_Mit} are non-pharmaceutical measures.
 In this Section, we discuss vaccination.
-In the fight against COVID-19, countries such as USA and United Kingdom began to vaccinate in December, 2020.
-A major goal of vaccination is to reduce the susceptible population, that is people recover without getting infected.
-This constitute a pharmaceutical mitigation measure.
-We considered the vaccination data for the USA and United Kingdom, and simulate the effectiveness of vaccination on the daily reported infectives.
-Algorithm \ref{alg:Epidemiology informed neural networksird_cons} is implemented for the asymptomatic-SIR model given as follows.
+In the fight against COVID-19, countries such as USA and United Kingdom began to vaccinate in December 2020.
+A major goal of vaccination is to reduce the susceptible population, i.e., people recover without becoming infected.
+This constitutes a pharmaceutical mitigation measure.
+We considered the vaccination data for the USA and the United Kingdom, and simulate the effectiveness of vaccination on the daily reported infectives.
+A hybrid neural network is used to simulate an efficient vaccination strategy in~\citep*{Torku2021}.
+We show that the implementation of Algorithm~\ref{alg:Epidemiology informed neural networksird_cons} for the asymptomatic-SIR model~\eqref{Asymptomatic-SIRD_0}, we can demonstrate the efficacy of vaccination in combination with some mitigation measures.
+In Figure~\ref{us_uk_vac} we present a simulation of the effectiveness of vaccination in combination with an increase in social distancing in the USA and in the United Kingdom.

+We used the USA projection of $1,000,000$ daily vaccination.
+In the case of the magenta curve, we learned $\kappa$ using the daily vaccination data.
+The first reported case was $01/22/2020$, Vaccination data were first reported on 19 December 2020.
+In~\ref{us_uk_vac}(\textbf{a}) the model is extrapolated for 2 cases.
+The red curve is the case of no vaccination, here $\kappa = 0$.
+In the magenta curve, we learned $\kappa$ using the daily vaccination data.
+The first reported case was on 31 January 2020, Vaccination data were first reported on 13 December 2020.
+The effectiveness of vaccination is demonstrated by learning the pre-vaccination and post-vaccination epidemiology parameters using smooth daily reported infectious data from the USA.
+In~\ref{us_uk_vac}(\textbf{b}) the effectiveness of vaccination is demonstrated by learning the pre-vaccination and post-vaccination epidemiology parameters using smooth daily reported infectives data from the United Kingdom.